• Skip to primary navigation

 Ahh the good ole days.

-This protein oatmeal recipe brings back all the flavor the family breakfast had, and takes it to a whole new level.
+This protein oatmeal recipe brings back all the flavor my family breakfast had, and takes it to a whole new level.
 By no means is this your average bowl of porridge.
 No way, this kicked up version is packed full of the healthy and nutritious goodies to keep you going all morning long.
 Whether you are off to work or about to hit the trail on a weekend hike, this delightful meal will fill you up and keep you satisfied for hours.

 I love this recipe.
 The fresh bananas, hints of vanilla from the protein powder and sweetness from the brown sugar all jam pack this dish with flavor.
 The chia seeds add in a nice bit of body and a little pop of taste and texture.
 Sprinkle a little cinnamon and toss in a small handful of walnuts and you have something akin to banana bread in a bowl.